DMClVG/Toy/docs/reference_language.md

 assert(true, 42); //The program won't run!
 ```

+Warning: The assert keyword's syntax will be modified in the future.

 ## Import As

 `import` is used to load external libraries, plugins and external \*.toy files.
 Several libraries and two plugins are provided by default.
 The import keyword can only take a string literal as it's argument, followed by an optional `as alias`, and can only be used at the global scope; if either of these conditions are not met, it will cause an error before the program runs.